msantos/crypt/README.md

 The algorithms supported by `crypt` are dependent on the system `crypt(3)` library.
 For example, Mac OS X only supports DES (booooooo!!!!).

-The NIF library is only safe for multi-threaded environments where the system `crypt_r(3)` function is available.
-For example, Mac OS X doesn't support it (booooooo!!!! again).

 ## USAGE

     crypt(Key, Salt) -> binary()